hypeJunction/Elgg-roles_ui/README.md

 ## Notes

+* Once enabled, configuration arrays for roles (defined in other plugins) will be completely ignored.
 * The plugin uses autocomplete inputs, which accept custom values.
 This allows to define custom rules for items that could not be identified from configured hook and event handlers